-Led by The Lullaby Trust, the Global Action and Prioritisation of Sudden infant death (GAPS) project was set up, the aim of which was to define which areas of research should be prioritised, by the international research community and policy makers, in order to reduce the number of Sudden Unexpected Death in Infancy (SUDI) deaths.
-The results of this work will be formally published later this year.
-In the meantime, we have the findings, which help inform the development of our new research strategy.
+Led by The Lullaby Trust, the Global Action and Prioritisation of Sudden infant death (GAPS) Project was set up to define which areas of research should be prioritised, by the international research community and policy makers, in order to reduce the number of Sudden Unexpected Death in Infancy (SUDI) deaths.

 GAPS was made possible thanks to Jennifer and Christopher Reid, founders of Teddy’s Wish, whose fundraising in memory of their son Edwards enabled the project to take place.

 The aim of the project was to build an international consensus on future research priorities in sudden infant death.
 The Lullaby Trust worked with the American SIDS Institute, Red Nose (formerly Sids and Kids in Australia) and the International Society for the study and prevention of Perinatal and Infant Death (ISPID) to collect data from a wide range of professionals across 25 countries working in the field of infant death and bereaved parents to identify the most important areas for research over the next decade.

 How the GAPS Project worked

 Ideas for research priorities were gathered via two online surveys and three workshops taking place in the UK, US and Australia.
 The method was used across multiple countries and settings and was based on the priority-setting partnership model of the James Lind Alliance,.